 Broad-Necked Root Borer (Prionus laticollis)

-Detailing the identifying qualities of the Broad-Necked Root Borer, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Broad-Necked Root Borer.

 Updated: 2/9/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org